New Zealand Food Inflation Eases to 13-Month Low

 1 min. read

-Annual food inflation in New Zealand slowed to 3.4% in March 2026 from 4.5% in the previous month, reflecting the first monthly moderation in food inflation in three months.
+Annual food inflation in New Zealand slowed to 3.4% in March 2026 from 4.5% in the previous month, marking the first monthly moderation in three months.

-The latest figure also marked the lowest food inflation since February 2025.
+The latest figure also represented the lowest level since February 2025.

-The meat, poultry, and fish group rose 7.3% (vs 7.5% in February), which was the largest contributor to the annual increase in food prices, followed by restaurant meals and ready-to-eat food, up 2.8% (vs 2.7% in February).
+The meat, poultry, and fish group rose 7.3% (vs. 7.5% in February), making the largest contribution to the annual increase in food prices, followed by restaurant meals and ready-to-eat food, which rose 2.8% (vs. 2.7% in February).

-By contrast, olive oil and free-range eggs prices fell by 7.6% and 10.3%, respectively.
+By contrast, prices for olive oil and free-range eggs fell 7.6% and 10.3%, respectively.